xsj3n/x64-EXE-Packer/README.md

 ## A software packer for 64 bit Windows exes.
 An exploratory project.
 The goal is to have a stub file decrypt an exe image from one of it's sections and then running the image that was contained within written in C++.

-As of now, a working stub which is nothing more than a loader at the moment has been added.
+As of now, a working stub which is nothing more than a loader at the moment has been added, as well as a rust program to pack the data into the stub.

+Working on the encryption routine for the packer next.

 ## Sources